 Ovarian cysts or fluid-filled sacs on the ovaries can be another cause of cramps, but no period.
 In most cases, the development of ovarian cysts may not cause worry and do not normally produce any symptoms.
 Occasionally, some women may experience lower abdominal pain or cramps, especially if the cysts grow in size and rupture.
 In these cases, appropriate treatment can relieve pain and discomfort.

 6. Eating Disorder

-Cramps, with the absence of period, may stem from eating disorders like anorexia and bulimia.
-Bulimia is a serious eating disorder, characterised by binge-eating and then purging to avoid weight gain, while those with anorexia may resort to food limitations to remain thin.
+Cramps, with the absence of a period, may stem from eating disorders like anorexia and bulimia.
+Bulimia is a serious eating disorder characterised by binge eating and then purging to avoid weight gain, while those with anorexia may resort to food limitations to remain thin.
 Women who suffer from bulimia and anorexia may experience cramps and irregular periods, or no periods at all.

 7. Ectopic Pregnancy

-In case of ectopic pregnancy, the fertilised embryo implants itself outside the uterus, more often than not, in one of the Fallopian tubes.
-A woman with an ectopic pregnancy can experience mild cramps or one-sided sudden, sharp piercing pain, which may reach the lower back or shoulders.
+In the case of ectopic pregnancy, the fertilised embryo implants itself outside the uterus, more often than not, in one of the Fallopian tubes.
+A woman with an ectopic pregnancy can experience mild cramps or one-sided, sudden, sharp, piercing pain, which may reach the lower back or shoulders.

-Endometriosis is a disorder which causes the tissues and cells that usually line the uterus, to flourish outside the uterus.
-Endometriosis can lead to the occurrence of cramps in the lower abdomen, pelvic area, and lower back.
+Endometriosis is a disorder which causes the tissues and cells that usually line the uterus to flourish outside the uterus.
+Endometriosis can lead to cramps in the lower abdomen, pelvic area, and lower back.
 The cramps may feel similar to those experienced during a period.

 9. Pelvic Inflammatory Disease